Akgithub2028/Catastrophic-Forgetting-in-LLM-Post-Training/README.md

 </div>

-# Minimal LLM Post-Training on an 8GB GPU: Understanding KL, SFT, DPO, GRPO and DeepSeek-Style Reasoning with Open-Source Frameworks
+# Distributional Drift and Capability Retention in LLM Post-Training: A Controlled Study of SFT and On-Policy RL

 Using open-source training frameworks (HuggingFace TRL) and minimal, reproducible experiments to see — one by one — what SFT, DPO and GRPO each change, how RL drifts less than SFT (measured by KL), and how GRPO amplifies DeepSeek-R1-style reasoning.